char/char.lt/site/blog/2024-01-05-typescript-nginx-config.md

 ---
 title: "ngx: a TypeScript DSL for nginx config generation"
-description: but really, this is about imperfection & saving time
+description: imperfect tools for saving time
 ---

-hi! [i made a thing](https://git.lavender.software/char/ngx) - but this post isn't really about the thing.
+hi! [i made a thing](https://git.lavender.software/char/ngx) - it kind of sucks but it saves me lots of time.

 ## a taste of ngx